 Change From Baseline in Mood Disturbance.

 This outcome measure assesses within-participant change in mood disturbance.
-Mood will be assessed using the Profile of Mood States-Second Edition, a validated self-report questionnaire assessing multiple mood domains including tension, depression, anger, vigor, fatigue, and confusion.
-Mood disturbance will be quantified using the Total Mood Disturbance score, which ranges from -32 to 200, with higher scores indicating greater overall mood disturbance (reflecting higher negative mood and lower vigor).
+Mood will be assessed using the Profile of Mood States-Short Form, a validated self-report questionnaire assessing multiple mood domains including tension, depression, anger, vigor, fatigue, and confusion.
+Mood disturbance will be quantified using the Total Mood Disturbance score, which ranges from -24 to 124, with higher scores indicating greater overall mood disturbance (reflecting higher negative mood and lower vigor).

 Time frame: Baseline (on tirzepatide), 3-4 weeks of discontinuation, and 6-8 weeks of re-initiation